Intramuscular myxomas are a rare benign type of soft tissue myxoma that is mesenchymal in origin.

 - lesions are generally hypocellular and hypovascular although areas of increased vascularity and cellularity may be present 1

-- there is loose reticulin fibers within an abundant myxoid stroma1,6
+- there are loose reticulin fibers within an abundant myxoid stroma1,6

 - the cells have a stellate shape with small hyperchromatic pyknotic nuclei and scanty cytoplasm